Analysis: With Bobby Wagner getting paid, Seahawks now need young players to show they deserve some big contracts, too

 That used to be an open-ended question, with all kinds of possible answers.

-But after re-signing Wagner, there is really only one player left on the roster who at the moment doesn’t have a significant deal who from a football standpoint is imminently deserving of one – defensive tackle Jarran Reed.
+But after re-signing Wagner, there is really only one player left on the roster who at the moment doesn’t have a significant deal who, from a football standpoint, is imminently deserving of one – defensive tackle Jarran Reed.

-Reed, a second-round pick in 2016, has one year left on his rookie deal and could potentially command a contract in the $17-20 million a year range following his breakthrough 10.5-sack season of 2018.
+Reed, a second-round choice in 2016, has one year left on his rookie deal and could potentially command a contract from $17 million a year to $20 million a year following his breakthrough 10½-sack season of 2018.

 But as you probably heard, Reed was suspended by the NFL last week for the first six games of the 2019 season for his involvement in a domestic violence incident in 2017.